 - Intermediaries eg aggregators such as energy co-operatives that aggregate services for prosumers and grid operators; and ESCOs, ie energy services companies offering a mixture of services from energy retailing to retrofit financing and delivery

 - DNOs (District Network Operators) – tasked with maintaining the local grid network, offering new connections to renewables and balancing loads in a changing era of distributed energy generation

 ii) A co-operative approach

-Uniquely, NOBEL Grid is using five co-operative, civic and not-for-profit demonstrator sites around Europe for the project.
-It will not just test technical capabilities but how the ‘co-operative action’ can offer an advantage over traditional, market based approaches.
+Uniquely, NOBEL Grid used five co-operative, civic and not-for-profit demonstrator sites around Europe for the project.
+It tested not just technical capabilities but also how ‘co-operative action’ can offer an advantage over traditional, market based approaches.

 iii) Demo site Manchester – Carbon Coop